 What sets Grand Cayman apart is its tax-free status and robust banking sector, making it attractive for remote workers and retirees.
 The George Town area provides all modern amenities, from high-end grocery stores to world-class restaurants.
 For adventure, the Stingray City sandbar offers incredible snorkeling right in your backyard.

 The cost of living is high…expect to pay $3,000+ monthly for a decent apartment.
+Plus, the high cost of flights to get to Grand Cayman.
 But the trade-off is political stability, pristine beaches, and a strong sense of community among the international residents.
 The Cayman Islands Hospital rivals facilities you’d find in major US cities, which gives peace of mind for families.
 Hurricane season requires preparation, but the island’s building codes and emergency systems are top-notch.
 Local tip: shop at Hurley’s for groceries to avoid the tourist markup at Foster’s.

 2. South Caicos